If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

 If they aren’t best at what I am looking for, it’s better for both of us to stop wasting time in the meeting because I won’t be signing that contract!

 It’s amazing how many people can’t answer that question, or won’t.
-Because they want my business no matter what.
+Because they wanted my business no matter what.

 But servicing someone with a mediocre offering is not going to do your business any good.